nervosnetwork/rfcs/rfcs/0033-ckb-vm-version-1/0033-ckb-vm-version-1.md

 Created: 2021-05-25
 ---

-# VM version1
+# CKB VM Version 1 Changes

-This RFC describes version 1 of the CKB-VM, in comparison to version 0, which
+The following changes have been made to CKB VM version 1 in comparison to version 0:

-- Fixed several bugs
+- Bug fixes
-- Behavioural changes not affecting execution results
+- Behavior changes without affecting execution results
 - New features
-- Performance optimisations
+- Performance optimization

-## 1 Fixed Several Bugs

-CKB-VM Version 1 has fixed identified bugs discovered in Version 0.

-### 1.1 Enabling Stack Pointer SP To Be Always 16-byte Aligned

-In the previous version, SP incorrectly aligned during stack initialisation.
-See [issue](https://github.com/nervosnetwork/ckb-vm/issues/97).

-### 1.2 Added a NULL To Argv
+## Bug Fixes

+CKB VM version 1 has corrected the following problems found in version 0:

+1. Incorrect alignment for the stack pointer.
+The stack pointer was incorrectly aligned during stack initialization in the previous version.
+In version 1, the stack pointer is kept 16-byte aligned.
+For more information, see [issue #97](https://github.com/nervosnetwork/ckb-vm/issues/97).

-C Standard 5.1.2.2.1/2 states: `argv[argc]` should be a null pointer. `NULL` was unfortunately omitted during the initialization of the stack, and now it has returned.
-See [issue](https://github.com/nervosnetwork/ckb-vm/issues/98).
+2. The argv of CKB VM does not end with null.
+As stated in C Standard 5.1.2.2.1/2, `argv[argc]` must be a null pointer. `NULL` was unfortunately omitted during stack initialization, and it has now returned.
+For more information, see [issue #98](https://github.com/nervosnetwork/ckb-vm/issues/98).

-### 1.3 JALR Caused Erroneous Behaviour on AsmMachine When rs1 and rd utilised the same register

-The problem arose with the JALR instruction, where the CKB-VM had made an error in the sequence of its different steps.
-The correct step to follow would be to calculate the pc first and then update the rd.
-See [problem](https://github.com/nervosnetwork/ckb-vm/issues/92).
+3. Unexpected behavior caused by the JALR instruction on AsmMachine.
+The problem arose with the JALR instruction when `rs1` and `rd` use the same register.
+CKB VM made an error in the sequence of its steps.
+The correct procedure is to calculate `pc` first and then update `rd`.
+For more information, see [issue #92](https://github.com/nervosnetwork/ckb-vm/issues/92).

-### 1.4 Error OutOfBound was triggered by reading the last byte of memory
+4. OutOfBound error caused by reading the last byte of memory.

-We have fixed it, as described in the title.

-### 1.5 Unaligned executable pages from loading binary would raise an error
+5. Unaligned executable pages from loading binary would raise an error.

-We have fixed it, as described in the title.

-### 1.6 Frozen writable pages by error
+6. Writeable pages were frozen.
 This error occurred during the loading of elf.
-The CKB-VM has incorrectly set a freeze flag on a writeable page, which made the page unmodifiable.

-It happened mainly with external variables that have dynamic links.
+CKB VM incorrectly set a freeze flag on a writeable page, making the page unmodifiable.
+The problem occurred primarily with external variables that have dynamic links.

-### 1.7 Update crate goblib

-goblin is a cross-platform trifecta of binary parsing and loading fun. ckb-vm uses it to load RISC-V programs.
-But in the past period of time goblin fixed many bugs and produced destructive upgrades, we decided to upgrade goblin: this will cause the binary that could not be loaded before can now be normal Load, or vice versa.
+7. Crate goblin upgrade.
+Goblin is a cross-platform trifecta of binary parsing and loading fun.
+CKB VM uses it to load RISC-V programs.
+Due to the fact that goblin fixed many bugs and produced destructive upgrades, we decided to upgrade goblin.
+In this way, the binary that was unable to be loaded in the past can now be loaded normally.

-## 2 Behavioural Changes that will not affect the execution outcomes
+## Behavior Changes Without Affecting Execution Results

-### 2.1 Skip writing 0 to memory when argc equals 0 during stack initialisation
+### Skip writing 0 to memory when argc equals 0 during stack initialization

-For ckb scripts, argc is always 0 and the memory is initialised to 0, so memory writing can be safely skipped.
-Note that when "chaos_mode" is enabled and "argv" is empty, the reading of "argc" will return an unexpected data.
-This happens uncommonly, and never happens on the mainnet.
+For CKB scripts, argc is always 0 and the memory is initialized to 0, so memory writing can be safely skipped.
+If "chaos_mode" is enabled and "argv" is empty, reading "argc" will result in unexpected data.
+This rarely occurs and does not occur on the mainnet.

-### 2.2 Redesign of the internal instruction format
+### Redesign of internal instruction format

-For the sake of fast decoding and cache convenience, RISC-V instruction is decoded into the 64-bit unsigned integer.
-Such a format used only internally in ckb-vm rather than the original RISC-V instruction format.
+For the sake of fast decoding and cache convenience, RISC-V instructions are decoded into 64-bit unsigned integers.
+CKB VM uses this format internally instead of the original RISC-V instruction format.

-## 3 New features
+## New Features

-### 3.1 B extension
+### B extension

 We have added the RISC-V B extension (v1.0.0) [1].
-This extension aims at covering the four major categories of bit manipulation: counting, extracting, inserting and swapping.
+This extension aims cover the four major categories of bit manipulation: counting, extracting, inserting and swapping.
 For all B instructions, 1 cycle will be consumed.

-### 3.2 Chaos memory mode
+### Chaos memory mode

-Chaos memory mode was added for the debugging tools.
-Under this mode, the program memory forcibly initializes randomly, helping us to discover uninitialized objects/values in the script.
+The debugging tools now support chaos memory mode.
+In this mode, the program memory is forcibly initialized randomly, helping us identify uninitialized objects and values in the script.

-### 3.3 Suspend/resume a running VM
+### Suspend and resume a running VM

-It is possible to suspend a running CKB VM, save the state to a certain place and to resume the previously running VM later on, possibly even on a different machine.
+It is possible to suspend a running CKB VM, save its state to a specified location, and then resume the previously running VM later, potentially on a different machine.

-## 4 Performance optimization
+## Performance Optimization

-### 4.1 Lazy initialization memory
+### Lazy initialization memory

-In version 0, when the VM was initialised, the program memory would be initialised to zero value.
-Now, we have deferred the initialisation of program memory.
-The program memory is divided into several different frames, so that only when a frame is used (read, write), the corresponding program memory area of that frame will be initialised with zero value.
-As a result , small programs that do not need to use large volumes of memory will be able to run faster.
+In version 0, when the VM was initialized, program memory was initialized to zero.
+The initialization of program memory has been deferred in version 1.
+Program memory is divided into several frames, such that only when a frame is read or written, the corresponding program memory area of that frame is initialized to zero.
+As a result, small programs with low memory requirements can run faster.

-### 4.2 MOP
+### MOP

 Macro-Operation Fusion (also Macro-Op Fusion, MOP Fusion, or Macrofusion) is a hardware optimization technique found in many modern microarchitectures whereby a series of adjacent macro-operations are merged into a single macro-operation prior or during decoding.
-Those instructions are later decoded into fused-µOPs.
+Those instructions are later decoded into fused-OPs.

-The cycle consumption of the merged instructions is the maximum cycle value of the two instructions before the merge.
-We have verified that the use of MOPs can lead to significant improvements in some encryption algorithms.
+The cycle consumption of two merged instructions is equal to the maximum cycle value of the two instructions before merging.
+We have verified that MOPs can significantly improve some encryption algorithms.

 |            Opcode            |            Origin            |      Cycles       |
 | ---------------------------- | ---------------------------- | ----------------- |